Growing Heirloom Tomato Plants

 All heirlooms and OP plants can and do cross-pollinate.
 And to confuse things further, while all heirlooms are open-pollinated, not all OPs are heirlooms.
 A hybrid variety, on the other hand, does not breed true from seed; hybrid seed is produced by crossing two different parent varieties of the same species.
 Hybrids do not remain true in generations after the initial cross and cannot be saved from generation to generation unchanged; most of the mass-market tomato plants are in this category.

-Where heirloom tomato plants came from: It depends.
+It depends.
 Some heirloom tomatoes have a long, traceable history.
 For example, one seed saver donated an heirloom tomato, 'Emmy', to Seed Savers Exchange; it is named for a woman who fled Romania after World War II with one of her Transylvanian tomatoes.
 The beefsteak-size 'German Pink' tomato from Seed Savers Exchange was brought from Bavaria in the 1880s by cofounder Diane Ott Whealy's great-grandfather.

-How they grow: As with growing mass-market tomatoes, gardeners in northern climates will have more success growing heirloom tomato plants if they start seeds indoors or plant seedlings.
+As with growing mass-market tomatoes, gardeners in northern climates will have more success growing heirloom tomato plants if they start seeds indoors or plant seedlings.
 Once established, most heirlooms are indeterminate, which means they will continue to grow throughout the summer and will produce fruit continually.
 "Indeterminate tomatoes aren't nice, compact plants," Tagtow says.
 "If you want them to grow upright, you have to stake them."

-What to expect: For gardeners who are growing heirloom tomato plants, the big surprise often comes with their uniqueness: colors from yellow to orange to red to purple; flavor that's inexplicably complex and rich; and literally thousands of kinds of tomatoes to grow.
+For gardeners who are growing heirloom tomato plants, the big surprise often comes with their uniqueness: colors from yellow to orange to red to purple; flavor that's inexplicably complex and rich; and literally thousands of kinds of tomatoes to grow.
 Seed Savers Exchange alone has 70 in its catalog and 4,000 varieties in its member exchange.
 If you grow a particular heirloom that you like, you can save its seeds at season's end.
 And perhaps most importantly, if your heirloom tomato has been grown historically in your region, you can expect a plant well suited for your garden.
 "It's a unique look and taste and texture that you can't find in most grocery stores," Tagtow says.

 But be warned: Just because you are growing heirloom tomato plants doesn't mean they'll be resistant to disease.
 For example, many hybrid tomatoes have an inbred resistance to tobacco mosaic disease, but heirlooms don't.

-Where to find heirloom tomato plants: If you are interested in growing heirloom tomato plants, many independent gardening stores sell heirloom tomato seeds, and companies such as Seed Savers Exchange have them available to order.
+If you are interested in growing heirloom tomato plants, many independent gardening stores sell heirloom tomato seeds, and companies such as Seed Savers Exchange have them available to order.